Here’s Exactly How to Detox Your Nails (The Right Way)March 22, 2019

-As girly girls, we LOVE getting our nails done, but there are certain times where we take a look at our dolled-up nails and notice that they still need some serious TLC.
-If your fingernails are sadly peeling away like the layers of an onion, or if you’ve chewed them down to a stub, it’s time you join us in the Detox Challenge!
+Don’t get us wrong, we love getting our nails done, but there are certain times where we notice that they still need some serious TLC.
+If your fingernails are sadly peeling away or if you’ve chewed them down to a stub, it’s time you join us in a detox challenge.
 As hard as it may be to take a break from the polish (we’re having withdrawals) your poor nails will be forever grateful.
-Here to help us on the nail road to recovery are three supreme experts — NYC-based dermatologist Dr. Bruce Katz, LA-based cosmetologist Linda Tran of Zenii Skin & Nails and our go-to gal pal, nail expert Kait Mosh.
-Follow along as we tell you all you need to know about getting your nails in tip-top shape in about 10 days!
+Here to help us on the nail road to recovery are three supreme experts — NYC-based dermatologist Dr. Bruce Katz, LA-based cosmetologist Linda Tran of Zenii Skin & Nails and nail expert Kait Mosh.
+Ahead, we break down exactly how to detox your nails in just ten days.

 Remove and Replenish

-First thing’s first, time to remove that chipped and flaking polish!
-What women may not realize is that many nail polish removers are acetone-based, which can dehydrate nails and cause them to be brittle.
+First thing’s first, time to remove that chipped and flaking polish.
+What you may not realize is that many nail polish removers are acetone-based, which can dehydrate nails and cause them to be brittle.
 “The first thing I do is tell my patients to stop using acetone-based removers,” says Dr. Katz.

-Now that your first step in the polish detox challenge is up, it’s time to soak!
-“Once your nails are clean, it’s time to restore moisture by soaking your fingers in warm water for 10-15 minutes every night,” says Dr. Katz Did you read that?
-EVERY night — 10 days, OK?!
-MDC Quick Tip: Add slices of lemon or a few drops of The Body Shop Sweet Lemon Beautifying Oil to the lukewarm water for extra hydration and brightening power!
+Now that your first step in the polish detox challenge is up, it’s time to soak.
+“Once your nails are clean, it’s time to restore moisture by soaking your fingers in warm water for 10-15 minutes every night,” says Dr. Katz.
+Add slices of lemon or a few drops of The Body Shop Sweet Lemon Beautifying Oil to the lukewarm water for extra hydration and brightening power.

 Care for Those Cuticles